 Your gross estate for federal tax purposes includes:

-Many families focus only on their investment portfolio and forget that a $2 million life insurance policy, a $1.5 million vacation home, and a $3 million IRA can easily push them past the exemption threshold.
+Many families focus only on their investment portfolio and forget that a $2 million life insurance policy, a $1.5 million vacation home, and a $3 million IRA can meaningfully increase their gross estate total.

 Not Coordinating Between Advisors